overturetool/overturetool.github.io/publications/PlannedPublications.md

 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)
+-   Principles for Reuse in Formal Language Tools, L(uis Diogo Couto, Peter Tran-Jørgensen and Kenneth Lausdahl, to be submitted for SAC)

 ## In review